 4.3 The Official Secrets Acts 1911 and 1989 prohibit individuals from making unauthorised disclosure of certain categories of information acquired through their official duties.
-The Acts apply during and after a person is employed at the NAO or carries out work on behalf of the NAO.
+The Acts apply during and after a person is employed at the NAO or carries out work on behalf of the NAO including but to not limited to, as an employee, temporary worker, contractor or Non-Executive Director.